 You’ll also need to support it on your last few saw strokes, because if drops with gravity, you could damage some of the laminate on the piece you want to keep.

-PREPARING THE END CAPS TO YOUR FRONT EDGE
+PREPARING THE END CAPS FOR YOUR FAUX MARBLE DESK

 Don’t assume all strips will fit your laminate profiled edge.
 When I held mine against it, it wasn’t a perfect match.
 We’re talking a mm difference, but it was enough for me not to be happy, exposing raw cut edge.